-Rebecca Ingber, an expert in international and national security law, bureaucracy, and presidential power, joined the Cardozo faculty in 2020 from BU Law.
-She is a senior fellow at the Reiss Center on Law and Security at NYU School of Law, and she previously served in the Office of the Legal Adviser at the US Department of State.
+Rebecca Ingber is a Professor of Law at Cardozo Law School, and an expert in international law, national security, and presidential power.
+She is also a Co-Director of the Floersheimer Center for Constitutional Democracy and a senior fellow at the Reiss Center on Law and Security at NYU School of Law.
+From 2021 to 2023, Ingber served as the Counselor on International Law in the Office of the Legal Adviser at the U.S. Department of State.

 Ingber received her BA from Yale University, her JD from Harvard Law School, and she clerked for Judge Robert P. Patterson, Jr., of the Southern District of New York.
 Her work has been published in the Virginia Law Review, the Texas Law Review, the Iowa Law Review, the American Journal of International Law, the Harvard International Law Journal, and the Yale Journal of International Law, among others.
 Ingber joined the Cardozo faculty in 2020 from BU Law, where she received the Dean’s Award for Scholarship.
 She was also a co-recipient of the inaugural Mike Lewis Prize for National Security Law Scholarship for her article, “Co-Belligerency” (2017).